 Physical issues involve illness, physical pain, older age, hormone changes, and pregnancy-related to physical changes.
 Improper sleeping posture and bedding can cause physical pain and interrupt sleepiness.

 Psychiatric disorders such as depression, anxiety, nervousness, stress, sadness, overage shock associated with excessive delight or sadness.
-All of which affect nerve systems and interfere sleepiness.
+All of which affect nerve systems and interfere with sleepiness.

 Environmental issues such as noise, light, temperature interfering during sleeping.
 Life or circumstance changes cause anxiety and stress.